Abie's Irish Rose: Plot

-Meanwhile the girl's father, also a widower who lives in California and is as intense in his own religious antagonism as the Jew, has been called to New York, supposing that his daughter is to marry an Irishman and a Catholic.
-Accompanied by a priest, he arrives at the house at the moment when the marriage is being celebrated, so too late to prevent it, and the two fathers, each infuriated by the proposed union of his child to a heretic, fall into unseemly and grotesque antics.
+Meanwhile the girl's father, also a widower, who lives in California, and is as intense in his own religious antagonism as the Jew, has been called to New York, supposing that his daughter is to marry an Irishman and a Catholic.
+Accompanied by a priest, he arrives at the house at the moment when the marriage is being celebrated, but too late to prevent it, and the two fathers, each infuriated by the proposed union of his child to a heretic, fall into unseemly and grotesque antics.
 The priest and the rabbi become friendly, exchange trite sentiments about religion, and agree that the match is good.
 Apparently out of abundant caution, the priest celebrates the marriage for a third time, while the girl's father is inveigled away.
 The second act closes with each father, still outraged, seeking to find some way by which the union, thus trebly insured, may be dissolved.

 The last act takes place about a year later, the young couple having meanwhile been abjured by each father, and left to their own resources.
 They have had twins, a boy and a girl, but their fathers know no more than that a child has been born.
 At Christmas each, led by his craving to see his grandchild, goes separately to the young folks' home, where they encounter each other, each laden with gifts, one for a boy, the other for a girl.
 After some slapstick comedy, depending upon the insistence of each that he is right about the sex of the grandchild, they become reconciled when they learn the truth, and that each child is to bear the given name of a grandparent.
-The curtain falls as the fathers are exchanging amenities, and the Jew giving evidence of an abatement in the strictness of his orthodoxy."
+The curtain falls as the fathers are exchanging amenities, and the Jew giving evidence of an abatement in the strictness of his orthodoxy.